 Absorption, emission, and scattering of radiation within the atmosphere are critical processes that impact our planet’s climate and allow the remote sensing of key atmospheric properties.
 Atmospheric and Environmental Research (AER) is internationally recognized as the premier global authority on these processes and their effects.

 A better understanding of Earth’s present and future requires computer codes that accurately simulate the movement of solar and thermal radiation through the atmosphere.

 Atmospheric and Environmental Research (AER) employs some of the world’s foremost experts on atmospheric radiation, and the accuracy and efficiency of our radiative transfer codes are relied upon by government programs and scientists worldwide.
-An example is our RRTMG code, used by many of the world’s most important climate and weather prediction models to account for the impact of atmospheric radiation, including the greenhouse effect, the key driver of human-caused global climate change.
+An example is our RRTMG code, used by many of the world’s most important climate and weather prediction models to account for the impact of atmospheric radiation, including the greenhouse effect, the key driver of global climate change.